davidcalikes/Marvelous-Matching/docs/README.md

     * The Lower Game area contains an audible question and a thumbnail image clue, specific to the game category.

+    * The Lower Game Area question button provides visual feedback to the user that the link contains audio with a fontawesome speaker icon that changes from unmute to mute with the Sound Toggle Switch.

     * The Thumbnail Image clue reacts to a click event by revealing an overlay image that changes the thumbnails opacity and displays instructive text"

     * The Thumbnail Image clue also provides an audible clue when clicked.